Is free will possible?

 So, to sum up, when the causes of my action seem to lie (mainly) within myself, I perceive that as a free action.
 When they lie mainly or wholly outside myself, I perceive it as forced and not free.
 With inevitably a fuzzy area lying between.

-Notice the assumption which I automatically make in such cases: that something unknown must have forced me to do what I did, that it was not a free action and indeed could not have been.
+Notice the assumption which I automatically make in such cases: that something unknown must have forced me to do what I did, that it could not have been a free action.
 That is because a free action is perceived as being one with definite causes that lie wholly or mainly within yourself, and it requires internal confirmation that such causes do actually exist.

 This would equally apply of course to actions triggered by subatomic quantum forces of the kind that Penrose posits.
 Since no amount of introspection would allow me to discern these, my action or decision would appear uncaused by my internal subjective state and therefore not free.
 The difference between that and someone putting a gun to my head is that in the latter state, I would at least know who was putting pressure on me.
 In the former, I would simply be the victim of random, uncontrollable and unobservable quantum events.